 Smell: We saw some complaints about a strong chemical smell upon arrival, but this might have to do with the outer plastic bag that is used for shipping.
 And even those who did notice an unpleasant odor, found the smell dissipated after a few days of airing out.

-The company website offers a clear and helpful infographic that shows the coverage you’ll get from different blanket sizes.
-Some customers discovered the blanket they ordered was much smaller than they expected.
+Although both Amazon and the company website offer clear and helpful information that shows the coverage you’ll get from different blanket sizes, some customers discovered the blanket they ordered was much smaller than they expected.

-To avoid disappointment, read our section about choosing the right size and weight, and take a good look at the company’s infographic before you buy.
+To avoid disappointment, read our section below about choosing the right size and weight.

 When it comes to color and pattern options for kids, there is some variety, but the selection isn’t great.
 To date, options for the weighted inner blanket include a basic solid dark gray and several prints.